-To enhance accuracy, Carbontribe integrates on-the-ground field measurements with advanced technological tools such as remote sensing, geographic information systems (GIS), and computer vision models (for details, refer to our Satellite Data and Computer Vision Model chapters Common Methodology and Framework).
+To enhance accuracy, Carbontribe integrates on-the-ground field measurements with advanced technological tools such as remote sensing, geographic information systems (GIS), and computer vision models.
 These tools enable precise tracking and allow for early detection of deviations from projected outcomes, ensuring adaptive management throughout the project lifecycle.
-For the applicable parameters, if a Tier 1 approach is chosen, Carbontribe will manage the monitoring process.
+If the Tier 1 approach is chosen, Carbontribe will manage the monitoring process.
 However, if a higher-tier approach is selected or necessary, the applicant will assume responsibility for overseeing the monitoring